suthakaranr/suthakaranr.github.io/_publications/2016-08-15-paper-title-number-1.md

 [Download paper here](http://suthakaranr.github.io/files/paper1.pdf)

-Recommended citation: From, S. G. and Suthakaran, R. (2016), Some New Refinements of the Arithmetic, Geometric and Harmonic Mean Inequalities with Applications, Applied Mathematical Sciences, Vol. 10, 2016, no. 52, 2553-2569.
+Recommended citation: From, S. G. and Ratnasingam, S. (2016), Some New Refinements of the Arithmetic, Geometric and Harmonic Mean Inequalities with Applications, Applied Mathematical Sciences, Vol. 10, 2016, no. 52, 2553-2569.